pwang30/pwang30.github.io/_pages/about.md

 ---
 permalink: /
-title: "IDEAL Lab: Intelligent Decarbonization for Equitable Access to Energy Laboratory"
+title: "Welcome to my website!"
 author_profile: true
 redirect_from:
   - /about/